oasis-tcs/openc2-oc2ls/oc2ls.md

 #### 1.2.3.1 Naming Conventions

+The OpenC2 language is formally defined by a schema written in JSON Abstract Data Notation (JADN) [[JADN-v1.0](#jadn-v10)].
+The naming conventions used in this specification are consistent with JADN's default conventions.

 -   All property names and literals are in lowercase, except when referencing canonical names defined in another standard (e.g., literal values from an IANA registry).